NHSDigital/nia-patient-switching-standard-adaptor/README.md

 The contents of this repository are protected by Crown Copyright (C).

 ## Performance
 The performance of PS Adaptor was tested with JMeter tool.
-The use case that was used was the simulation of the patient transfer request where we were sending Ehr records data to PS Adaptor which was expected to create a bundle of it.
+The use case tested was the simulation of the patient transfer request where we were sending Ehr records data to PS Adaptor which was expected to create a bundle of it.
 We were looking to observe how PS Adaptor can handle heavy workfload and what were the utilization of CPU and memory during such an activity.